1815 Capped Bust Half Dollar - 1815/2

 Description

 The 1815 Capped Bust Half Dollar - 1815/2 is a half dollar produced at the Philadelphia Mint as part of the Capped Bust Half Dollars 1807-1839 series.
-With a mintage of 47,150, this is a scarce issue.
-The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
-Designed by John Reich.
+With a mintage of 47,150, this is an extremely rare issue.
+The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
+The only Capped Bust Half Dollar struck in 1815 — production had been suspended in 1813-1814 due to the War of 1812 disrupting mint operations.
+Estimated market value ranges from $2.2K to $63K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 13.5 grams, 32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
 Cataloged as PCGS #6108.
-John Reich's Capped Bust Half Dollar is one of the most variety-rich series in U.S. A cornerstone of U.S. type collecting.
-Overton die varieties provide deep specialization.
-The 1807 is the first year and the 1838-O (only 20 known) is an extreme rarity.

 External References